dropps-io/lookso/docs/README.md

 }
 ```

-Here is an example of a registry file:
+And here is an example of the registry file after decoding and fetching the JSONURL:

 ```JSON
 {